7 steps to optimize slow dashboards • Google Data Studio

 We can also define a filter, exclude unwanted data, or focus only on a small part of the data.

 As an example filter, we exclude all Analytics events where the custom events were not empty.
 Why?
-I don’t know, this is just an example : – )
+I don’t know, and this is just an example : – )

 It is an important part.
 Extract, by definition, should be small and quick.